winhamwr/presentations/build-measure-learn/one/01_slide.md

 # summary #

 * be a car, not a rocketship
-* use the BML-loop to steer
+* use the BML loop to steer
-* quicker times through loop, better
+* lower latency through the loop, more learning

 !SLIDE bullets incremental
 # tactics addendum: A/B testing #